kaggullagiri/GitRepo/README.md

-# GIT-ASSIGNMENT
+# GIT-Repo

 ----------------------------------------------------------------    Question 1 : ----------------------------------------------------------------

 process :

-step 1 : I created a GIT-ASSIGNMENT repository by using pycharm
+step 1 : Created a GIT-ASSIGNMENT repository by using pycharm
                            |
 step 2 : In that repository I created Assignment-1 directory and write python code by using pycharm
                            |